 This can help boost your pin reach and engagement depending on what type of content you have and what type of rich pins you’re using.

-These are the different kinds of rich pins that exist and the type of content that is displayed for each type:
+These are the different kinds of rich pins and the type of content that is displayed for each type:

 - Articles: Headlines, authors, and descriptions of the blog article